General Studies Associate's Degree

 How Will My Degree Help Me?

 Earning your associate's degree can help you in several ways.
 One way is that it immediately makes you more likely to become employed and higher paid than those with only a high school diploma.
-According to a 2014 report by the U.S. Bureau for Labor Statistics (BLS), those with an associate's degree had an unemployment rate of almost five percent compared to about six percent for those with a high school diploma (www.bls.gov).
+According to a 2018 report by the U.S. Bureau for Labor Statistics (BLS), those with an associate's degree had an unemployment rate of almost three percent compared to about four percent for those with a high school diploma (www.bls.gov).